splunk/splunk-sdk-java/README.md

 [![Build Status](https://travis-ci.org/splunk/splunk-sdk-java.svg?branch=master)](https://travis-ci.org/splunk/splunk-sdk-java)
-# The Splunk Software Development Kit for Java
+# The Splunk Enterprise Software Development Kit for Java

 #### Version 1.6.5

-The Splunk Software Development Kit (SDK) for Java contains library code and examples designed to enable developers to build applications using the Splunk platform.
+The Splunk Enterprise Software Development Kit (SDK) for Java contains library code and examples designed to enable developers to build applications using the Splunk platform.

 The Splunk platform is a search engine and analytic environment that uses a distributed map-reduce architecture to efficiently index, search, and process large time-varying data sets.